MLS chief says Beckham has "delivered" and hopes for more

-MIAMI David Beckham's five years in Major League Soccer (MLS) have "delivered on all aspects," commissioner Don Garber said Thursday, adding that he hopes the England international will stay on in the league.
+MIAMI David Beckham's five years in Major League Soccer (MLS) have "delivered on all aspects", commissioner Don Garber said on Thursday, adding that he hopes the England international will stay on in the league.

 Beckham's original five-year deal with the L.A Galaxy concludes after the November 20 MLS Cup final between his club and the Houston Dynamo and the 36-year-old midfielder has yet to decide whether to return.